How to Write a Book Description That Will Captivate Readers (And Sell Books!)

 Like dialogue, knowing how to write a great book description separates the best writers from the new ones.

 But what determines good book descriptions?
-Do book descriptions fall into categories like voice and style, where it's not so easily taught as developed through practice?
+Do book descriptions fall into categories like author voice and style, where it's not so easily taught as developed through practice?

 What is a Book Description, Really?